Tools

 you may want to do with R:

-- Manipulating tibbles and data frames with <code>dplyr</code>
+- Manipulating and transforming data frames

-- Visualizing data (making graphs and charts) with <code>ggplot2</code>
+- Visualizing data (making graphs and charts)`

-- Reading data from files and organizing it into tidy tibbles using <code>readr</code> and <code>tidyr</code>
+- Reading data from files

-- Manipulating lists and vectors with <code>purrr</code>
+- Manipulating lists and vectors of data

-- There are several additional cheatsheets that aren’t listed on the Help menu, but you can see them if you click on “Browse Cheatsheets… ” at the bottom of the Cheatsheet menu or visit https://www.rstudio.com/resources/cheatsheets/
+- There are several additional cheatsheets that aren’t listed on the Help menu, but you can see them if you click on “Browse Cheatsheets… ” at the bottom of the Cheatsheet menu or visit https://posit.co/resources/cheatsheets/

 and GitHUB Resources

-Professor Jenny Bryan at the University of British Columbia, has written a lot of helpful tutorial material specifically about using git and GitHub with R and RStudio at Happy Git and GitHub for the useR .
+at the git-scm website , including a full Git reference manual and a free online book, Pro Git - Professor Jenny Bryan at the University of British Columbia, has written a lot of helpful tutorial material specifically about using git and GitHub with RStudio at Happy Git and GitHub for the useR .